-The U.S. Fish and Wildlife Service has proposed to list the peppered chub, a freshwater fish, as an endangered species under the Endangered Species Act.
-The agency is accepting comments on the proposed rule until February 1, 2021.
+The Fish and Wildlife Service has proposed to list the Suwannee alligator snapping turtle as a threatened species under the Endangered Species Act with a 4(d) rule.
+The agency is accepting comments on this proposal until June 7, 2021.

 The Fish and Wildlife Service has finalized a rule designating approximately 368 stream miles as critical habitat for the candy darter under the Endangered Species Act.
 The rule becomes effective on May 7, 2021.